Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 [NuGet package](https://nuget.optimizely.com/package/?id=Stekeblad.Optimizely.Analyzers)
 to bring the analyzer to everyone working on a project.

+The nuget options is the recommended one.
+Installing analyzers as an extension comes with some limitations causing some analyzers not to work, one example being the checks for reused guids.

 ## Available analyzers

 Here are a quick overview of some of the things the analyzers test for:

-- Content types without inheriting base class or being decorated with ContentTypeAttribute, the attribute is missing the GUID property, the GUID is invallid or used on multiple content types
+- Content types without inheriting base class or being decorated with ContentTypeAttribute, the attribute is missing the GUID property, the GUID is invalid or used on multiple content types
 - Properties in content types that lacks the virtual keyword
 - Incomplete definition of Initializable modules (needs to both implement interface and be decorated with attribute)